nygeog/beh_public/meetings/readme.md

 I’ll ask a few of the high-res imagery providers for some quotes and what resolution they have available to see if we can do better than the WMS services.

 [This is an example of Google’s resolution, which seems to be the best freely available.](https://www.dropbox.com/s/31pu8vy7nghhl7f/rio-geogle.png?dl=0)

+###Upcoming Work
+* GPS loggers on 200 Kids Children's Center, basically do PATS on children.
+* NYU
+* Maps of social, built env., disease factors for their hospital catchment zone.
+Coming to speak with us on Nov.
+11th.
+* NYRR Mighty Milers.
+Physical educaiton program.
+Where kids do a marathon 1 mile at a time.
+School based running program.
+Interested in evaluating the schools.
+Couple hundred thousand kids.
+Finding schools with a homeroom based champion.
+Will be getting this to Andrew.
+* Time estimates - Hospitalizations from SPARKS.
+*

 ##20141013